solitontech/software-practices-metrics-tool/server/release-to-production/docker-package/setup-guide.md

 2. Find Personal access tokens in user settings (beside profile picture).

-3. Click on Personal access tokens.
+3. Click on `Personal access tokens`.

 4. Create new Token by clicking on `New Token`.

 5. Enter a name for your token.

-6. Choose the organization where you want to use the token.
+6. Choose the `organization` where you want to use the token.

 7. Set the expiration, scopes as `Custom defined` and tick `Read` for Code.